Nanostring-Biostats/SpatialOmicsOverlay/README.md

 ## Overview

-The GeoMxTools package contains tools for analyzing data on the image from NanoString GeoMx Digital Spatial Profiler (DSP).
+The SpatialOmicsOverlay package contains tools for analyzing data on the image from NanoString GeoMx Digital Spatial Profiler (DSP).
 It provides functions to extract image and XML from OME-TIFFs, overlay Regions of Interest (ROIs) onto the image, and manipulate the image (coloring, orientiation, cropping).
 Output